citkane/bisq-engine/README.md

 # bisq-engine

 **NB!!!
 This is NOT production ready.
-Please do not attempt to use this is MainNet**
+Please do not attempt to use this on MainNet**

 Base component for a [Bisq](https://github.com/bisq-network/exchange) MVC API architecture.